dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

   more accurate than in usual ground-state calculations.
 * The convergence tolerance of the Poisson solver should be at least ``1e-16``, but ``1e-20`` does not hurt (note that this is the **quadratic** error).
-* One should use multipole-corrected Poisson solvers or other advanced Poisson solvers in any TDDFT run.
+* One should use multipole-corrected Poisson solvers or other advanced Poisson solvers in any TDDFT run in order to guarantee the convergence of the potential.
   See the documentation on :ref:`advancedpoisson`.

 Next the calculation proceeds as in the grid mode with ``TDDFT`` object.